stardog-union/clearbit/readme.md

 # Clearbit Java API

-A basic Java implementation of the [Clearbit API](https://clearbit.com/docs).
+A basic Java implementation of V1 and V2 of the [Clearbit API](https://clearbit.com/docs).

-Current version is 0.1 on 2015-03-31.
+Current version is 0.2 on 2016-08-05.
 Using [git flow](http://nvie.com/posts/a-successful-git-branching-model/)
 for development.

 Sorry, there is not much in the way of tests.
 The current code was thrown together during a hack session as part of a